nathanael-denis/HarmonicRadarClassification/README.md

 # Harmonic Signal Fingerprinting with Deep Learning

-This repository contains the tools and scripts developed for the **Harmonic Signal Fingerprinting** project, which explores the use of harmonic radar and deep learning techniques to classify signals from devices and detect anomalies like hardware Trojans.
+This repository contains the tools and scripts developed for the **Harmonic Signal Fingerprinting** project, which explores the use of harmonic radar and deep learning techniques to classify signals from devices and detect anomalies like hardware trojans.
+In particular, the project has been tested on USB devices, the main attack vector against cyber-physical system.

 ## Overview